-You’ve seen the term “active noise canceling” being used to promote AirPods Pro and other high-end headphones.
-But what exactly is it?
+You’ve seen the term “active noise cancellation” used to promote wireless headphones, but what is it exactly?

-But while ANC is technical, understanding its concepts is easy with the right resource.
-To help you with this, we’ve rounded up all the information you need to know about active noise cancellation.
+While ANC is technical, understanding its concepts is easy with the right resources.
+To help you with this, we’ve gathered all the information you need about active noise cancellation.
 Let’s dive right in.

 What Is Active Noise Cancellation?

 Standard headphones, on the other hand, rely on passive noise isolation from the ear cups or ear tips to block outside noises from your ears.
-It’s like when you cover your ears with the palms of your hands or plug them with your fingers, and voila, you’re experiencing passive noise isolation.
+Cover your ears with the palms of your hands or plug them with your fingers, and voila, you’re experiencing passive noise isolation.

 ANC headphones combine passive sound isolation and active noise cancellation, averaging 30 dB of additional noise reduction than non-ANC headphones.

 Generally, there are four types of ANC systems:

 - Feedforward: The installed mic is on the outer side of the ear cup.
-It can pick up external noises quickly and produce anti-noise to counter them.
+It can pick up external noises quickly and produce a phase-flipped signal to counter them.

-How Well Do ANC in Headphones Cancel Sounds?
+How Well Does ANC in Headphones Cancel Sounds?

-Despite how far the noise-canceling technology has come, it still can’t block all sounds – especially without playing music.
-However, that’s not to say ANC is bad at all.
-In fact, it is much better than just relying on passive noise isolation from headphones.
+Despite how far noise-canceling technology has come, it still can’t block all sounds – especially when there’s no music playing.
+However, it is much better than solely relying on passive noise isolation.

 For context, non-ANC headphones can reduce sounds at mid-to-high frequencies by 15-30 dB depending on the form factor, fit, and ear cup material.
-However, they can’t reduce low-frequency sounds (20-800 Hz) such as a running car engine, air conditioner hum, or airplane engines.
+However, they’re ineffective at reducing low-frequency sounds (20-800 Hz) like the hum of car engines, air conditioners, or airplane engines.

-On the other hand, ANC headphones can typically block an additional 30 dB of low-frequency noises under 1 kHz.
-This means that ANC headphones can reduce up to 60 dB of ambient sounds depending on the implementation of active and passive components.
+ANC headphones, on the other hand, can typically block an additional 30 dB of low-frequency noises under 1 kHz.
+This means that ANC headphones can reduce ambient sounds by up to 60 dB, depending on the implementation of active and passive components.

 Because of this, ANC works best for reducing repetitive noises, like the constant hum of an air conditioner, rather than sudden loud noises, like an ambulance passing by or a dog barking.

-Additionally, ANC frequently has trouble isolating noises from crowded spaces.
-Human speech is more unpredictable and high-pitched, which the ANC system finds challenging to handle.
+Additionally, ANC frequently has trouble isolating noise from crowded spaces.
+Human speech is unpredictable and high-pitched, which a DSP finds challenging to process.

 How can you get better noise cancellation?

 Generally, leather-based ear pads work best when it comes to noise isolation.
-So try to look for headphones with either genuine or artificial leather ear pads for even better noise reduction.
+Try to look for headphones with genuine or artificial leather ear pads for maximum noise reduction.